 A student who is denied re-admission may appeal the decision on procedural grounds only.
 Appeals must be directed to the Chair, Undergraduate Academic Progress and Graduation Committee, in writing, clearly setting out the grounds on which the appeal is being made.
-The written appeal must be received no later than two weeks after the decision to deny readmission has been made.
-Refer to Appeal Process in the Procedure for Review of Student Progress and Appeal Process available at http://nursing.queensu.ca.
+The written appeal must be received no later than two weeks after the decision to deny re-admission has been made.
+Refer to Appeal Process in the Procedure for Review of Student Progress and Appeal Process available in the School of Nursing Academic Regulations.
 In the event that the decision is upheld by the Undergraduate Academic Progress and Graduation Committee, the student may appeal the decision on procedural grounds to the University Student Appeal Board.
 Refer to section 21 on Grounds for Appeal in the Queen's University Senate Policy on Student Appeals, Rights and Discipline.

-Students have the right to consult the University Ombudsman or a University Dispute Resolution Advisor or the Rector or to seek independent legal advice.
+Students have the right to consult with the University Ombudsman or the Rector.
 The University Ombudsman may be contacted by telephone at 613-533-6495 or email at ombuds@queensu.ca.
+The Rector may be contacted by telephone at 613-533-2733 or by email at rector@queensu.ca.